Asamiya The Tea Field In the Sky

 On this tour, we will visit a production area of Japanese green tea in the Asamiya district, southern Shiga.
 The beautiful green tea plantations completely cover the entire hillsides and make a resplendently picturesque scene.

-Asamiya tea was first planted by the monk who established Hieizan Enryakuji Temple, the UNESCO World Heritage Site in Shiga, and also brought back tea seeds from China at the time of the Tang Dynasty.
-The tea farms found here make up one of the original Japanese tea growing districts with a 1200-year history.
+Asamiya tea was first planted by the monk who established Hieizan Enryakuji Temple, the UNESCO World Heritage Site in Shiga, and brought back tea seeds from China during the Tang Dynasty.
+The tea farms found here comprise one of the original Japanese tea-growing districts with a 1200-year history.

 Aromatic Asamiya tea has been produced continuously during that time and the area offers a nostalgic and healing experience to those who visit.